implict/ofSiteKR/_documentation/math/ofVec2f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

+p==0.0 results in this point, p==0.5 results in the midpoint, and p==1.0 results in pnt being returned.

 _description: _

-Perform a linear interpolation of this vector's position towards `pnt` and return the interpolated position without altering the original vector. `p` controls the amount to move towards `pnt`. `p` is normally between 0 and 1 and where 0 means stay the original position and 1 means move all the way to `pnt`, but you can also have `p` greater than 1 overshoot `pnt`, or less than 0 to move backwards away from `pnt`.
+Perform a linear interpolation of this vector's position towards pnt and return the interpolated position without altering the original vector. p controls the amount to move towards pnt. p is normally between 0 and 1 and where 0 means stay the original position and 1 means move all the way to pnt, but you can also have p greater than 1 overshoot pnt, or less than 0 to move backwards away from pnt.

 ~~~~{.cpp}
 ofVec2f v1( 0, 5 );